chinpeerapat/zola/INSTALL.md

 ## Ollama Setup (Local AI Models)

-Ollama allows you to run AI models locally on your machine.
-Zola has built-in support for Ollama with automatic model detection.
+Ollama allows you to run AI models locally on your machine. smolchat has built-in support for Ollama with automatic model detection.

 ### Installing Ollama